Home

 My foundation sire was American Canadian Champion Beaumaris Flying Chelsea Guy Am.
 Can.
 CD, WC, VC "Matt".
 Matt's prestigious American show championship career included Fort Detroit Golden Retriever Club's Puppy of the Year Award despite showing for only three of the six months allotted to build points for same.
 Always shown natural, he was an "honest dog" per respected judge Annie Rogers Clark.
 His career started taking off early.
 At his first show he won #1 Regular Best of Breed and #1 in Sweepstakes at a large central regional specialty show in Kentucky.
 At the Detroit Kennel Club Show Matt took Best of Breed from the classes over eight specials in 1980, later Winners Dog at the Golden Retriever Club of America's Central Regional Show and numerous best of breeds over specials and a Group 2 win enroute to his American and Canadian championships.
 In 1982 he was the only dog representing his past large training school at the Detroit-Windsor World Series Obedience Competition.
 And he acquired his field title after only two weeks of training - with zest!

 Both Holly and Matt were my children's best friends, we were very fortunate to have them for nearly 14 and 13 years.
 They began seven wonderful generations of goldens that are still bringing joy and companionship to many.
 Many of the Chelsea Goldens were shown in the obedience, conformation and agility avenues.
-Others were fine field dogs and did therapy and service work.
-Being active in goldens gave me many special years and friendships that are still treasured.
+Also, they were fine field dogs and many have done therapy and service work.
+Being active in Goldens gave me many special years and friendships that are still treasured.

 Next on the list is to add a Chelsea Golden Retriever Tribute!